 The number of increments on the disk of an incremental encoder.
-A one thousand increment encoder has a CPR of 1000.
+A one-thousand-increment encoder has a CPR of 1000.

 Differential Line Driver

-Output stage of the encoder which produces two "complementary" pulse trains per output channel.
+Output stage of the encoder that produces two "complementary" pulse trains per output channel.
 These complementary outputs can be transmitted through long cables with minimal loss of signal integrity.
 Electrical noise effects are reduced when the signals are compared by the "differential line receiver".
 Receiver input impedance should be matched to the line driver output and the transmission line for best noise immunity.

 Typically made of glass, metal or plastic with precise position incremental lines.
 These lines are also known as increments.
-The number of increments determines the resolution or CPR of the encoder.
+The number of increments determines the resolution, or CPR, of the encoder.

 A dual-channel encoder produces two incremental outputs.
 These two outputs are generally in quadrature (90° phase separation) relationship to each other.
 They are typically referred to as Channel A and Channel B.

-The total time to complete one on/off cycle
+The total time to complete one on/off cycle.

 Protected against dust.
 Limited ingress (no harmful deposit).